Global Recognition & Impact

 VOGUE Business Innovator

-Meet the people at the forefront of the industry overhaul, hand-selected by Vogue Business editors.
+Meet the people at the forefront of the industry overhaul.

 Cette ex-économiste a monté Sukkha Citta, une filière textile durable valorisant les savoir-faire indonésiens, depuis la culture du coton jusqu'à son tissage, sa teinture et sa réparation.